 The total funding level for public school districts in Michigan has experienced a gradual increase during the last several years as the state's economy has gradually improved and increases in the per pupil funding have occurred.
-However, per pupil funding has only recently risen to a level above the 2008-2009 allowance while costs for services and supplies have increased at a much more significant rate.
-At the same time, the District experienced a reduction in enrollment during 2017-18 which offset the pupil funding increase.
+Although per pupil funding has risen each year during the past five years, the funding increases have not risen at the same rate as costs for services and supplies.
+At the same time, the District has experienced increases in enrollment during this same time frame for four the five fiscal years.

 In terms of expenditures, the cost to sustain the state-managed pension system continues to grow thus increasing financial pressure.
 On the plus side of this issue, the Michigan Legislature passed reform legislation in 2012 that could help control future costs.
 Additionally, the District has made spending adjustments by continuing its "hard caps" (fixed District premium co-pays) on employee health insurance.
-In an effort to curb health insurance expenditures, the District established a self-funded medical insurance plan in January, 2018.
-This plan is monitored by a third party administrator working for the district to negotiate with health care providers, ensuring the district incurs reasonable and affordable fees for employee healthcare services.